CALL (800) 863-5312 to talk to a personal injury lawyer near you

 Should I still wear sunscreen?

 Yes, you should continue to wear sunscreen that does not contain trace amounts of benzene.
-While many perceive tanned skin to look healthy and attractive, the risk of melanoma is too real and great to avoid sunscreen altogether.
+While tanned skin looks healthy and attractive, the risk of melanoma is too great to avoid sunscreen altogether.
 You can prevent more than merely a sunburn by faithfully applying sunscreen.

 You can acquire a gene mutation related to melanoma, a common skin cancer, by having too much exposure to ultraviolet (UV) rays from the sun.
 UV rays can affect the DNA of your skin cells, causing them to become cancerous.
 Tanning beds are especially prominent culprits of many peoples’ exposure to UV rays.